isobarbaric/Collaboration-Project/README.md

 # Collaboration-Project

-All Ideas and Code for Project
+This repo will house all our ideas and code for our collaborative project.